ENGINE V22 — LIVE IN PRODUCTION

 Proprietary S/R detection (not Fibonacci), 3-layer trend scoring (ST/MT/LT), RSI momentum gates, volume confirmation, pattern matching with weak-breakout detection.
 4 pattern types, each with timeframe-specific RSI bounds and volume thresholds.
 This is the foundation — but alone it's not enough.

-Base confidence (35–65 range) + 5 rejection gates
+Base Setup Score (35–65 range) + 5 rejection gates

 2DERIVATIVES POSITIONING